 And this means that cauliflower has the power to be a ninja in the kitchen!
 Check out a few of the ways we love to prepare cauliflower:

 - Mashed—Move over, potatoes!
-Mashed cauliflower might have been the start of its rise to fame, and with very good reason: The texture is incredibly similar to whipped potatoes, making for a low-carb swap you might not even notice!
+Mashed cauliflower might have been the start of its rise to fame, and with very good reason: The texture is incredibly similar to whipped potatoes, making for a low-carb diet weight loss swap you might not even notice!
 We like to steam the florets, then whip in the food processor with milk, butter, salt, pepper and roasted garlic.

 - Riced—Grate it up or pulse for a few seconds in the food processor until it resembles the texture of rice.
 Then steam or sauté until it’s cooked to your liking.
 We love to pan-fry our cauliflower rice with a little bit of olive oil and fresh minced garlic.
 Yum!

 - Roasted—Cauliflower doesn’t need much help to be utterly delicious.
 In fact, roasting (with the help of olive, oil, salt, pepper and any herbs or spices we have on hand) is one of our very favorite ways to prepare it.

 - Crusted—Pizza crust, that is.
 That’s right—turn your cauliflower into low-carb diet pizza crust and get back on the Friday night pizza party train!
 Pulse one whole head of cauliflower florets in the food processor until fine.
 Steam and drain well.
 Combine with two eggs, one-half cup mozzarella, one-quarter cup Parmesan and spices to taste (we recommend salt, pepper, oregano and garlic powder).
 Roll out onto a baking sheet lined with parchment paper and bake at 400 degrees for 20 minutes, or until lightly browned.
 Top with your favorite toppings and bake another 10 minutes.
 You’re going to love this!